Consciousness: Stream of consciousness

 A similar concept appears in Buddhist philosophy, expressed by the Sanskrit term Citta-saṃtāna, which is usually translated as mindstream or "mental continuum".
 Buddhist teachings describe that consciousness manifests moment to moment as sense impressions and mental phenomena that are continuously changing.
 The teachings list six triggers that can result in the generation of different mental events.
 These triggers are input from the five senses (seeing, hearing, smelling, tasting or touch sensations), or a thought (relating to the past, present or the future) that happen to arise in the mind.
 The mental events generated as a result of these triggers are: feelings, perceptions and intentions/behaviour.
 The moment-by-moment manifestation of the mind-stream is said to happen in every person all the time.
-It even happens in a scientist who analyses various phenomena in the world, or analyses the material body including the organ brain.
+It even happens in a scientist who analyzes various phenomena in the world, or analyzes the material body including the organ brain.
 The manifestation of the mindstream is also described as being influenced by physical laws, biological laws, psychological laws, volitional laws, and universal laws.
 The purpose of the Buddhist practice of mindfulness is to understand the inherent nature of the consciousness and its characteristics.